 Petertson’s How to Know the Birds was first published in 1949, four years after his wartime service in the U.S. Army’s Corps of Engineers, during which two very important things occurred in his life.
 First, in developing manuals used to identify aircraft and artillery, he refined his system of bird identification by field marks with the addition to it of what he learned about the use of general size and shape (GISS) in identification of distant or unclear objects; a refinement that would yield an advance in field identification of species that would greatly enhance the recreational lives of millions of bird watchers ever since, and second, his contribution to an early study of the effects of DDT that would later be used by Rachel Carson in her work and result in the banning of that insecticide for the betterment of the overall health of birds and people all around the world.

 How to Know the Birds is not a field guide.
 It is a short course of very effective instruction in how to identify bird species in the field.
 Like the original Field Guide, the illustrations are in black and white, with a short central section of small color-printed images of painted images of birds that would likely strike the modern bird watcher as closer to attractive greeting card covers that field identification tools.
 Following an initial brief introduction to birds in general, he continues with explanations of what to look for when watching birds; general shapes, different types of movements, and voices, as well as the importance of times of year and locations.
 From this he presents brief but very effective commentaries on each bird family, most commonly accompanied by a simple black and white line drawing.
-It was by contemplating these black and white images in relation to how Peterson used them to provide his readers with an effective method of identifying bird in the field that I began to re-examine my own bird identification field craft skills.
+It was by contemplating these black and white images in relation to how Peterson used them to provide his readers with an effective method of identifying birds in the field that I began to re-examine my own bird identification field craft skills.

 One of the basic rules by which birds live is always seeking to do what they need to do at every given moment to obtain the resources they need to preserve their own lives.
 Whether this is in the acquisition of food, the attraction of a mate, the construction of a nest, or protecting themselves against being the meal of another creature, none of these, even for a fraction of a second, include making it easier for any given bird watcher to get a nice, clear look at them.
 Consequently, the majority of the time they are able to be observed, aside from when they visit feeding stations, they are not able to be seen in optimal viewing conditions.
 While modern optical instruments can sometimes help overcoming such difficulties, Peterson wrote How to Know the Birds at a time when the most common binoculars available were military-style field glasses designed for observing much larger things than sparrows.
 And for many, even these were not as easy to obtain or affordable as a basic binocular is today; thus many who watched birds simply did so without the benefit of additional optical assistance.